In other words, how do you avoid ransomware?

 What is ransomware?

-Ransomware is simply malware that encrypts some large number of files on your machine, and then holds it hostage until you pay some exorbitant fee (hence ransomware) to regain access.
-Recent variants use good encryption, so once your machine has fallen victim, the outlook can be pretty bleak.
+Ransomware is malware that encrypts files on your machine and then presents a message offering the ability to decrypt and recover your files if you pay a ransom.
+Most current variants use good encryption, so once you’ve fallen victim, the outlook can be pretty bleak.

-Don’t get me wrong – ransomware sets itself apart because it’s very destructive malware, but it’s still just malware.
+Ransomware is very destructive malware, but it’s just malware.

 That should give you a huge clue on how to avoid it.